- Found in Arkansas in 2012, the largest alligator measured 13 feet 3 inches and weighed 1,380 pounds.

 In 2017, a Lochness-type video taken in Florida’s Polk County Discovery Center appears to be of a monstrous gator.
 Conservationists and biologists believe the video’s real and the alligator is at least 14 feet long.

-Another classic video of a giant of an alligator took place on the green of Florida’s Buffalo Creek Gold Club.
+Another classic video of a giant alligator took place on the green of Florida’s Buffalo Creek Gold Club.
 It strolled across the third hole heading leisurely for a lake.
 Guestimates put the animal at about 15 feet long which would make it well over 1,000 pounds.

 Here is a Summary of the Top 9 Biggest Alligators Ever: